cloudogu/lop-idp/docs/operations/operations_en.md

      version: 0.1.1
    EOF
    ```
-   2. Deploy the Authentication Request Operator, if you haven't already
-   3. Deploy the Dogu Operator, if you haven't already
+   2. Deploy the Dogu Operator, if you haven't already
 4. Configure the `lop-idp` component's `values.yaml` for an LDAP migration
    - The `ldap.migration.enabled` flag ensures data migration.
    - Dogu will then be automatically stopped.
 Dogu can be removed once the entire process is complete.